mickem/nscp-docs/docs/installing.md

 ## Multiple NSClient++

-As NSClient++ uninstalls it self if you install there are two options for running multipl NSClient++ on a machine.
+As NSClient++ uninstalls it self if you install there are two options for running multiple NSClient++ on a machine.

-1. You can add multipl services for the same installation
+1. You can add multiple services for the same installation
 2. You can manually install NSClient++

-To add multipl service you need to first create the services: `nscp service --install --name nscp2`
+To add multiple service you need to first create the services: `nscp service --install --name nscp2`

 And then edit the start command so you can override the configuration.
 The key to look for in the registry is `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\nscp2` and there you can modify the ImagePath:
 `"C:\Program Files\NSClient++\nscp.exe" service --run --name nscp --settings ini://${shared-path}/nsclient-2.ini`